Transferring Property To a Limited Company

 There is an almost unlimited range of methods to hold a UK buy-to-let property and residential property.
 Each approach has its benefits and disadvantages depending on the circumstances of an individual or family.

 The annual tax during the ownership, also known as the annual tax on enveloped dwellings (ATED) is payable every year.
-Depending on the situation, you may find yourself unexpectedly in the higher tax bracket than expected.
-Therefore, it would be a wise decision to use the services of a reputable accountant to calculate the liabilities and tax returns effectively and accurately.
+Depending on the situation, you may find yourself unexpectedly in a higher tax bracket than expected.
+Therefore, it would be a wise decision to use a reputable accounting services provider to calculate the liabilities and tax returns effectively and accurately.

-What happens when you transfer property to Limited Company?
+What happens when you transfer property to a Limited Company?